OlegGasul/hid-rest-api/README.md

 3) Clone the project
 git clone https://github.com/OlegGasul/hid-rest-api

-4) Setup
+4) Setup application
+In application.yml set:

-Set database login/pass in application.yml
+a) database login/pass ("dataSource" section)

+b) path to file storage ("storage" section in application.yml)

 5) Run the project
 To run project as standalone application use grails run-app in root of project folder.